 - Do you think "Annetta + Dimitris" are still in love?

-- The real question is why is that cockpit resting in a fishermen's shipyard on the island of Ikaria!
+- The real question is why is that cockpit resting in a fishermen's shipyard on this island!

-- Have you dreamt of new beginnings and individual freedom?
+- Have you ever dreamt of a new beginning?

 - I dream of ruins, ashes, burnt land, and Justice.